 (Pictured: scale-free heater tubes)

 The challenge of reducing scale in alumina refineries worldwide was unsolvable until about 15 years ago with the invention of MAX HT®.
 It is a breakthrough product solving an unmet need for as long as the Bayer Process has existed.
-MAX HT® makes the Bayer Process much more efficient, allowing for billions of liters of fresh water to be saved annually, in addition to approximately 90 kg of CO2 per ton of alumina.
+MAX HT® makes the Bayer Process much more efficient, allowing for billions of liters of fresh water to be saved annually, in addition to CO2 emissions per ton of alumina.
 It is the first scale inhibitor product in the market for this application.